International Clinical Trials

 International trial looking at the use of one treatment radiation therapy given in the operating room while the patient is asleep and undergoing breast preservation cancer surgery.
 Patients were randomized to standard 6-7 weeks of radiation versus one dose intra-operative radiation followed by 5 weeks of whole breast radiation, and are being followed for many years, tracking survival and recurrence rates.
 The goal of the study is to determine if intraoperative radiotherapy is more effective than post-operative boost radiation.

-Targit - US: Targeted Intraoperative Radiotherapy US Registry (ACTIVE)
+Targit - US: Targeted Intraoperative Radiotherapy US Registry (INACTIVE)

 Registry of early breast cancer patients who receive breast preservation surgery with one dose of radiation during surgery without further post-operative radiation.

-American Society of Breast Surgeons Nipple Sparing Mastectomy Registry (ACTIVE)
+American Society of Breast Surgeons Nipple Sparing Mastectomy Registry (INACTIVE)

 This study is a simple national registry of all patients who undergo nipple-sparing mastectomy in order to delineate the risks of the procedure and the success in preventing cancer and preserving cosmesis.